Texas A&M University Corps of Cadets: Juniors

-As a junior, the cadet is called a "sergebutt" or more commonly just a butt.
-The nickname is a result of the serge material used to make the uniform trousers.
-When cadets wore college issue cotton khaki, it was a junior privilege to purchase tailor made serge uniforms which were easier to maintain and required less ironing.
-The Corps junior, wearing a white braid on their garrison caps and white cotton belts, often finds this to be the most productive and engaging year in the Cadet Corps.
-The junior class runs the daily operations of the Corps.
-Juniors hold the rank of cadet sergeant through cadet sergeant major, depending on the position attained.
+As a junior, the cadet is called a "sergebutt" or more commonly just butt.
+The nickname is a result of a junior privilege to purchase tailor made the serge uniforms which were easier to maintain and required less ironing.
+The Corps juniors, wearing a white braid on their garrison caps and white cotton belts, run the daily operations of the Corps.
+They hold the rank of cadet sergeant through cadet sergeant major, depending on the position attained.